SamadritaM30/Lunar_Lander/README.md

 ## 🧱 Overview

-- ✅ Reinforcement learning without gradient descent
+- ✅ Reinforcement learning to convert the 8D input to 4D output using hidden layers of neurons
-- ✅ Uses **Particle Swarm Optimization (PSO)** instead of traditional backpropagation
+- ✅ Uses **Particle Swarm Optimization (PSO)**
 - ✅ Built with **PyTorch** and **Gymnasium**
 - ✅ Fully self-contained, CPU-compatible training
 - ✅ Achieves competitive performance with average reward ~**284.75**